A Complete Guide to the Wine Production Process

 As mentioned, the fermentation process varies for reds and whites.
 This process can also be different depending on the winemaker and their specific preferences.
 The wonderful thing about winemaking—no two winemakers or wineries are the same, which is why we get many delicious and unique varieties of wine such as a crisp Sauvignon Blanc, or aroma-filled Red Wine Blend!

-We’re on to the final step in the winemaking process - the aging process!
+We’re on to the final step in the process of winemaking - the aging process!

 The Élevage